Introduction

 3. Am I eligible for the Harvard 2+2 program if I am in the process of getting a master's degree?

 Yes.
-Candidates in the process of completing a master's degree are eligible for the 2+2 program, as long as you did not take a full-time job in between your undergraduate and master's degree programs.
+Candidates in the process of completing a master's degree are eligible for the 2+2 program as long as they did not take a full-time job in between their undergraduate and master's degree programs.

 4. Is it possible to apply to a joint degree program (MBA/MPP or MPA-ID, MBA/JD, MBA/MD, MBA/DMD, MS/MBA, etc.) through the Harvard 2+2 application process?

-No. You cannot apply to a joint degree through the 2+2 program.
-If you are admitted through the 2+2 application process, you will have the opportunity to apply to a joint degree in the year prior to your enrollment at Harvard.
+No. You cannot apply for a joint degree through the 2+2 program.
+If you are admitted through the 2+2 application process, you will have the opportunity to apply for a joint degree in the year before your enrollment at Harvard.

 5. Is an interview required for admission to the Harvard 2+2 program?
 If so, what should I expect from the interview process?